rschristopher/ischristtrue.com/src/who-is-christ.md

 Christ is not a messenger from God, He is the message itself.
 He is the revelation of divine truth.
 He is revelation itself.
-He is the logos, the divine word of God, in the form of man.
+He is the *logos*, the divine word of God in the form of man.
-As such we can ascend with Him, and by looking upon Him do we see the face of God.
+As such we can ascend with Him.
+We are made to ascend with Him.
+And by looking upon Him do we see the face of God.

 !!! quote "John 14:9"
     he that hath seen me hath seen the Father